 I've done this with other "free" offers before and found it almost impossible to cancel and get them to stop charging my credit card.

-There are ways you can get free medical billing training:
+There are ways you can get free medical billing training.
+However the quality of the training may be lacking.

 Get Real World Experience